 Contact: Alexandra Humme at firstname.lastname@example.org

-“We welcome Bangladesh to the Global Partnership for Education.
-We confirm our commitment to working with the Government and its partners to ensure that all Bangladeshi children receive a quality basic education, including the most marginalized,” said Alice Albright, Chief Executive Officer of the Global Partnership for Education.
+“We welcome the Republic of Congo to the Global Partnership for Education.
+We are strongly committed to working with the government and its partners to ensure that all Congolese children receive a quality basic education, including the most marginalized,” said Alice Albright, Chief Executive Officer of the Global Partnership for Education.

-Bangladesh’s Third Primary Education Development Program 2011-2017 is implemented under the leadership of the Ministry of Primary and Mass Education.
-It lays out a clear roadmap for progress in the education sector going forward.
+The Congolese Education Sector Strategy 2015-2025 is implemented under the leadership of the Ministry of Primary, Secondary and Literacy Education, Youth and Civil Education.
+It lays out a roadmap for progress in the education sector going forward.

 «My country expects this new partnership to last through regular advice on implementation as well as funding, especially during these crunch times where the economy of Congo is significantly affected by the drop of fuel prices on the global market» added the minister.